bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

                 For a REGULAR_GAUSSIAN_GRID onyl the following values are valid:
                     32, 48, 80, 128, 160, 200, 256, 320, 400, 512, 640
             -PoutputLCCSClasses=<boolean>
-                Specifies if the LCCS classes shall be added to the output.
+                Specifies whether the LCCS classes shall be added to the output.
 This parameter can be omitted.
 The default is true.
             -PnumMajorityClasses=<integer>
                 Specifies the number of majority classes in the output.
 This parameter can be omitted, in this case the default (5) is used.
+A value of 1 will produce an output with just the majority class.
             -PoutputPFTClasses=<boolean>
                 Specifies if a conversion to PFT classes shall be performed and the result added to the output.
 This parameter can be omitted.
 The default is true.
             -PuserPFTConversionTable=<filePath>
                 Specifies the path to a user defined PFT conversion table.
 If not given the default LCCCI conversion table will be used.
 For a description of the file format see further down.
-            -PtargetFile=<filePath>
+            -PtargetDire=<dirPath>
-                Specifies the file where the target will be written.
+                Specifies the directory where the target will be written.
 It is written as NetCDF-4 file.
                 If already a file with the same name/path exists, it will be overwritten.
             <sourceFilePath>
                 Is the path to the source NetCDF-4 file.